mikemalisz/SeatGeekEventExplorer/README.md

 ##### LiveEventListManager

-This class is feeds data to the list data source.
-It is unit tested, through the use of mocked classes for the networking components.
+This class feeds data to the data source.
+It is unit tested, by using mocked classes in place of the networking components.
 This class also uses the delegate pattern to communicate updates about its local property of events.

 ###### Live Search